betaflight/betaflight/docs/development/Blackbox Internals.md

 ### Field predictors
 The job of the predictor is to bring the value to be encoded as close to zero as possible.
 The predictor may be based on the values seen for the field in a previous frame, or some other value such as a fixed value or a value recorded in the log headers.
-For example, the battery voltage values in "I" intraframes in Cleanflight use a reference voltage that is logged as part of the headers as a predictor.
+For example, the battery voltage values in "I" intraframes in INAV use a reference voltage that is logged as part of the headers as a predictor.
 This assumes that battery voltages will be broadly similar to the initial pack voltage of the flight (e.g. 4S battery voltages are likely to lie within a small range for the whole flight).
 In "P" interframes, the battery voltage will instead use the previously-logged voltage as a predictor, because